-You’ll be guided through the use of colour, soft furnishings and lighting and by the end of the course, you will have completed a portfolio of work to communicate professionally with future clients.
+You’ll be guided through the use of colour, soft furnishings and lighting and by the end of the course, you will have completed a portfolio of work to communicate your design knowledge professionally with future clients.

-Please note that this course requires dedication; students should therefore allow time to work on their project outside of class.
+Please note that this course requires dedication; students should therefore allow time to work on their interior design project outside of class.